Claws and Effects: Submissions Guidelines

 What do we seek in art?
 Why, we seek the audacious, the edgy, the crazy-unique.
 We like kooky, colorful, flamboyantly expressive creations.
 We like the surreal, the symbolic, the abstract, the dark and disturbing, the nihilistic and hedonistic and fantastic and elastic and ecstatic.
 (The ecstatically elastic, not so much, but the elastically ecstatic – bring it ON!)

-Quantity: Send up to FOUR images.
+Quantity: Send up to THREE images.
+And please specify the MEDIUM.
+DUH.

 MISCELLANY:

-Please submit a brief THIRD-PERSON biography of yourself as well.
+Please submit a BRIEF THIRD-PERSON biography of yourself as well.
 The bio can include previous publication information, links to your website, and any other interesting tidbits you’d like us to know.

 Please, NO SIMULTANEOUS SUBMISSIONS OF ANYTHING EVERRRRRRRRRRR.
 As in, NO!
 SIMULTANEOUS!
 SUBMISSIONS! (said in your best Faye Dunaway/Joan Crawford voice, of course.)
 I mean, Clockwise Cat is the ONLY publication you should be submitting to, anyway, dumbass.
 Love, Mommie Dearest

 Multiple submissions (submissions in different genres) ARE acceptable, and in fact, FUN!
+BUT WE WANT SEPARATE EMAILS for DIFFERENT GENRES (that is, one for poetry, one for art – DUHHHHHH)

 Please note that we do NOT accept revised versions of your work once it is accepted.
 We are not a writing workshop; we are a magazine!
-DUH!
+DOUBLE DUH!

 (Oh, and a cover letter is always nice.
 It doesn’t have to be long (in fact we prefer it not to be – just cuz I ramble into infinity does not mean you have the license to emulate me), but I find it ODD and RUDE when people submit writing without at least introducing themselves.
 I mean, would you walk into the office of someone you don’t know and just start blabbing, or would you perhaps introduce yourself first?
 Exactly.
 (Or, hey – maybe you wouldn’t introduce yourself, in which case, what the fuck is your problem?) )

 (Also: We will NOT be honoring requests to remove a piece at a later date.
 So, be forewarned of this.
 If you think you might not get a future job offer because of the profane piece you published at Clockwise Cat two years ago, well, then maybe you shouldn’t be submitting writing or art on the internet, you sick pervert.
 Also, we will not honor any requests to change your name on a piece.
-So, if you have balls/ovaries and don’t care whether you get that joke of a generic job in that corporate low-wage hellhole because being published in Clockwise Cat is worth starving to death, WE WANT YER WORK NOW).
+So, if you have balls/ovaries and don’t care whether you get that joke of a generic job in that corporate low-wage cage because being published in Clockwise Cat is worth starving to death, WE WANT YER WORK NOW).

 (Oh, and if you are a rude, sexist asshole to me, you will be deleted, on the spot, no further discussion, nice knowin’ ya (not really), and don’t let the Iron Doors of Doom slam your flabby ass on the way out, you misogynist prick.
 And if you are a rude bitch, same goes.
 In fact, if you are rude to an EDITOR, SOMEONE WHO IS PUBLISHING YOUR WORK, then you don’t really deserve to be called a writer, so go find another hobby, or better yet, another planet.
 Thanks in advance.
-(And yes, we have experienced sexist scenarios and downright dastardly behavior.) )
+(And yes, we have experienced supremely sexist scenarios and downright dastardly behavior.) )

 (We didn’t think we’d have to explain this part of the guidelines in such excruciating detail, but trust me – we do.
 Peeps is dumb.
 Yup.)